pierfonda/evolverneck/README.md

 > evolver one_ellipse_one_plane

-and then, from the SE interface, run one of the predefined evolution commands (currently,  _namo3_ works best).
+and then, from the SE interface, execute one of the predefined evolution commands (currently,  _namo3_ works best).